 Where to eat: Restaurant 18 on York Street serves traditional Canadian cuisine with a modern twist.

 Restaurant 18, 18 York St., Ottawa; +1 613 244 1188

 What to do: From January to February visitors can take a spin on the world’s largest natural ice rink – the Rideau Canal.

 Rideau Canal Skateway; +1 613 239 5234; January-February

 9. Washington D.C., United States

-If you're arriving in Washington by rail, you shouldn't miss the enormous, 30-foot Christmas tree that was given to Union Station by the Embassy of Norway.
-In November and December, the ZooLights show at the National Zoo opens late and stages spectacular light shows.
+If you’re arriving in Washington by rail over the festive season, you shouldn’t miss the annual Norwegian Christmas tree and giant wreaths at Union Station.
+In November and December, the ZooLights show at the National Zoo stays open late and stages spectacular light displays.

 10. Edinburgh, Scotland

 Cobbled streets, a beautiful castle and lovely public gardens make Edinburgh a beautiful city any time of year, but in winter it’s breathtaking.